What Do Museum Technician or Conservator Do?

-Those thinking about becoming a Museum Technician or Conservator might also be interested in the following careers:
+Those interested in being a Museum Technician or Conservator may also be interested in:

-Those who work as a Museum Technician or Conservator sometimes switch careers to one of these choices:
+Career changers with experience as a Museum Technician or Conservator sometimes find work in one of the following fields:

 Image Credit: Jorge Royan via Creative Commons Attribution-Share Alike 3.0 Unported